Here are answers to 10 common questions about bioluminescence:

 Why are so many animals in the ocean bioluminescent?

-Probably bioluminescence originated in the oceans; based on the chemical structures of luciferins and luciferases, bioluminescence may have independently evolved several dozen times.
+Probably bioluminescence originated in the oceans; based on the chemical structures of luciferins and luciferases, bioluminescence may have independently evolved many dozens of times.

 Light emission is functionally important only if it is detected by other organisms.
 There are several reasons why bioluminescence is an effective means of communication in the ocean.